Skip to content

 Schmidt focuses on presenting an ecological reading of A Midsummer Nights Dream that bridges allegorical interpretations with the principles of deep ecology.
 The allegorical interpretations focus on Jack Bottom and Puck, the two characters she describes as “intermediaries between nature and social order”.

 Brokaw, Katherine Steele and Paul Prescott.
 “Reduce, Reuse, Recycle: Adapting A Midsummer Night's Dream for the Environment.”
 For The Arden Research Companion to Shakespeare and Adaptation.
 Edited by Diana Henderson and Stephen O’Neill.
-Forthcoming: 2022.
+Arden: Bloomsbury, 2022.

 Details the collaborative adaptation, rehearsal, design, and performance practices involved in the 2018 Shakesepare in Yosemite production of Dream, which highlighted the dangers of human overconsumption and its effects on wildlife.